-The Company's right to the supply of wafers from AICL's foundry is subject to an agreement (the "TI Manufacturing and Purchasing Agreement") among AICL, the Company and TI, pursuant to which TI has agreed to purchase from the Company at least 40% of the capacity of this foundry and under certain circumstances has the right to purchase up to 70% of this capacity.
+The Company's right to the supply of wafers from ASI's foundry is subject to an agreement (the "TI Manufacturing and Purchasing Agreement") among ASI, the Company and TI, pursuant to which TI has agreed to purchase from the Company at least 40% of the capacity of this foundry and under certain circumstances has the right to purchase up to 70% of this capacity.
 As a result, the Company's wafer fabrication business will be significantly dependent upon TI, which may adversely affect the Company's ability to obtain additional customers.
-If the Company is unable to sell substantially all of the output of AICL's wafer foundry, its business, results of operations and financial condition could be materially and adversely affected.
-Although the Company has received forecasts from TI which indicate that TI will meet its minimum purchase obligation during the second half of 1998, during the first quarter of 1998 TI's orders were below such minimum purchase commitment and it is uncertain whether TI will meet its purchase obligations in the second quarter of 1998 due to market conditions and issues encountered by TI in the transition of its products to .18 micron technology.
+If the Company is unable to sell substantially all of the output of ASI's wafer foundry, its business, results of operations and financial condition could be materially and adversely affected.
+Although the Company has received a commitment from TI which indicates that TI will meet its minimum purchase obligation during the second half of 1998, during the first half of 1998 TI's orders were below such minimum purchase commitment due to market conditions and issues encountered by TI in the transition of its products to .18 micron technology.
+There can be no assurance that TI will meet its purchase obligations in the second half of 1998 or in the future.
 Accordingly, there can be no assurance that TI will place orders representing at least 40% of the capacity of this foundry during this period or in the future.
-A failure by TI to comply with its minimum purchase obligations or the cancellation of a significant wafer fabrication order by TI or any other customer could have a material adverse effect on AICL's and the Company's business, financial condition and results of operations.
+A failure by TI to comply with its minimum purchase obligations or the cancellation of a significant wafer fabrication order by TI or any other customer could have a material adverse effect on ASI's and the Company's business, financial condition and results of operations.
 The TI Manufacturing and Purchasing Agreement terminates on December 31, 2007, unless terminated sooner.
-The TI Manufacturing and Purchasing Agreement may be terminated upon two years' prior notice by either AICL or TI if AICL and TI are unable to successfully negotiate prior to June 30, 2000 an amendment to the TI Technology Agreements or a new agreement with respect to AICL's use of TI's next-generation CMOS technology.
-During such two-year period, TI would be obligated to purchase a minimum of only 20% of the capacity of AICL's wafer fabrication facility.
-In addition, the TI Manufacturing and Purchasing Agreement may be terminated sooner upon, among other events, mutual written consent, material breach of the agreement by either party, the inability of either party to obtain any necessary government approvals, the failure of AICL to protect TI's intellectual property and a change of control, bankruptcy, liquidation or dissolution of AICL.
+The TI Manufacturing and Purchasing Agreement may be terminated upon two years' prior notice by either ASI or TI if ASI and TI are unable to successfully negotiate prior to June 30, 2000 an amendment to the TI Technology Agreements or a new agreement with respect to ASI's use of TI's next-generation CMOS technology.
+During such two-year period, TI would be obligated to purchase a minimum of only 20% of the capacity of ASI's wafer fabrication facility.
+In addition, the TI Manufacturing and Purchasing Agreement may be terminated sooner upon, among other events, mutual written consent, material breach of the agreement by either party, the inability of either party to obtain any necessary government approvals, the failure of ASI to protect TI's intellectual property and a change of control, bankruptcy, liquidation or dissolution of ASI.
 See "Business -- Competition."